 No QA/QC data is available for historical drilling prior to 2004.
 RC drilling for grade control purposes carried out from 2006 to 2013 and assayed at ALS did not include any QA/QC insertions into the sample stream.
 From 2013 to 2014, standard and blank samples were inserted into the sample stream with one blank and one standard sample inserted per RC drill hole.
-In 2014, RC samples were sent to the uncertified CRS and Syartliden laboratories.
+In 2014, RC samples were sent to the uncertified CRS and Svartliden laboratories.

 Following Mandalay's acquisition of Björkdal in 2014, the QA/QC protocols were updated to include the regular insertion of blanks and multiple standards within each 20 sample batch.
 A blank sample was also inserted after every sample containing visible gold.
-External check assaying is carried out at the Actlabs facility located in Ancaster, Ontario using a conventional FA method.
 All samples collected from the regional exploration programs, the underground and near-mine surface-based exploration programs, and the grade control sampling from 2015 onwards were included in the QA/QC program.